 In June 2024, the Global Women’s Strike was invited to speak at two sessions on A Care Income to Protect the Land, the People and the Natural World at the International Degrowth Conference in Pontevedra.
 At the second session, Swati Renduchintala presented via zoom on Andhra Pradesh Community Managed Natural Farming (APCNF) and the women’s Self-Help…

-RECENT RECOGNITION FOR SELMA
+RECOGNITION FOR SELMA's WORK

 Selma James received the Sheila McKechnie long-term achievement award for 2021.